top of page

 Why This Matters for Established Businesses

-If you’re running a limited company with employees, VAT registration, and regular payroll liabilities, small administrative errors compound.
+If you’re running a limited company with employees, VAT registration, and regular payroll liabilities, small administrative errors can compound.
+Common mistakes include:

-• The Employer Reference used in the bank payment field
+• Using the Employer Reference in the bank payment field

-• Directors receiving HMRC letters questioning arrears that don’t exist
+• Directors receiving HMRC letters questioning non-existent arrears

 Compliance vs Financial Leadership